xynehq/jaf-py/docs/tracing.md

 ### Agent Name Tagging

 JAF automatically tags all Langfuse traces with the agent name, enabling powerful filtering and analysis in the Langfuse dashboard.
-This feature (added in v2.5.1) provides enhanced observability for multi-agent systems.
+This feature provides enhanced observability for multi-agent systems.

 **Automatic Tagging:**